The Christian Brothers Band (Memphis): Under the direction of Patrick Bolton (2000-present)

 Patrick Bolton was a student of the band program under the direction of Mike Krepper.
 In 1995 he graduated and was recipient of the Ralph Hale Band Award.
 His first year of teaching was in 2000, and under his direction the band has performed in Carnegie Hall, the Lincoln Center, the Kennedy Center, and in front of the Lincoln Memorial.
 The band has also performed in concert festivals from Hawaii to Atlanta, having performed in twenty-one US States and Washington D.C.
 In 2010 the band recorded at The Stax Music Academy (located on the campus of the legendary record label) STAX.
 The band performed their 140th Anniversary concert at the Orpheum Theatre in Memphis.
 In 2017 the band toured North and South Carolina, the last two states needed to have played in every state South of the Mason-Dixon line.
 The band achieved superior ratings at Concert Festival in 2015, 2017, and 2018, and the band also took first place at the 2017 Southern Heritage National Concert Festival in Charleston, South Carolina.
 In 2019 the band toured to Alaska and the West Coast with performances in Juneau, the Tracy Arm Fjord, Portland, and Seattle.

 Starting in 2022 the band began its 150th Jubilee celebration with a tour to Washington D.C., Lancaster, Philadelphia, Camden, Wilmington, and Baltimore that followed in Br.
 Maurelian's footsteps as an early Brother in the area.
-In 2023, the band paraded in the Memphis St. Patrick's Day Parade, commemorating the 150th anniversary of the band's first public performance in 1873.
+In 2023, the band paraded in the Memphis St. Patrick's Day Parade, commemorating the 150th anniversary of the band's first public performance in 1873 and performed at the Cannon Center in Downtown Memphis for their 150th Anniversary Concert that featured two new compositions by Col. John Bourgeois and Page Hamilton.
+In 2026 the band performed at the Hoover Dam, The Grand Canyon, Monument Valley, and the Amargosa Opera House in Death Valley among other performances.
+The concert tour resulted in the band performing in six states in seven days bringing the total number of states the band has performed in to 36.